NeilJustice/ZenUnitAndMetalMock/README.md

 {
    if (endNumber == 0)
    {
-      // An exception here instead of returning empty string to demonstrate ZenUnit's THROWS assertion. throw std::invalid_argument("FizzBuzz() error: endNumber must be 1 or greater");
+      // An exception is thrown here instead of returning empty string
+      // so as to demonstrate ZenUnit's THROWS assertion. throw std::invalid_argument("FizzBuzz() error: endNumber must be 1 or greater");
    }
    std::ostringstream oss;